-- Does Peabody accept Advance placement credits?
+- Does Peabody accept Advance Placement (AP) credits?

-- How do I transfer credits to Peabody?
+- Can I transfer credits to Peabody?

-- What if I can't come this year.
+- What if I can't come this year?
 Will you hold my acceptance so I can come next year instead?

 - What is the relationship between Peabody Conservatory and the Johns Hopkins University?